How to choose a mountain bike? Discover our mountain bike buying guide

 Rigid mountain bike

 These mountain bikes have absolutely no suspension.
-This makes them both lightweight and super responsive as there is nothing to dampen handling of the bike.
-They are ideal for easy off-road terrain such as fire roads and light technical sections.
+This makes them both lightweight and super responsive, as there is nothing to dampen the bike's handling.
+They are ideal for easy off-road terrain, such as fire roads and light technical sections.

 Hardtail mountain bike